RobertAndion/Discord_Music_Bot/README.md

 Lava link is not my creation and can be found at: https://github.com/Frederikam/Lavalink/releases
 (It can also be found in other Git branches.
-Any should be fine) The lavalink.jar **MUST BE DOWNLOADED AND PLACED IN DIRECTORY**
+Any should be fine) The lavalink.jar,
+**MUST BE DOWNLOADED AND PLACED IN DIRECTORY**

-## Full installation instructions:

-### General Setup
-You must place all of the files in the same directory in order for this to work.
+Keep the same file structure as the github repo for this to work, place Lavalink.jar at the "root" of the project.
-.setup will send you a message on how to configure the bot as long as you are the server admin.
+Also, .setup will send a message on how to configure the bot as long as you are the server admin.

 If you want to change the lavalink password you must change it in the application.yml and in both music.py and playlist.py on the commented lines where 'changeme123' is located.